The Journey to Trade a Bobby Pin for a House

 It's really less about what the house looks like or where it ends up being and it's more about the journey of getting there and being able to do it and just proving that it's possible.
 What I do with the house, I think I'll figure out when I get there, and we'll see what happens.

 Allanah: But it's just the dream of having a property like that and the way that you hustled a very non-traditional way to get it.

 Demi: Oh my God, so crazy.
 The other thing too that really has been eye-opening is just...
 You make all these side hustles and you work on all these things and then you make one thing and it resonates so much with so many people that you're like, "Wow, another person is seeing themselves in me."

 I've seen Trade Me Project Berlin, Trade Me Project Belgium, Trade Me Project India.
-And it's pretty cool to be able to see almost a worldwide phenomenon happening of people being like, "Oh, a house seems really crazy, but I have this small thing and maybe I could get there."
+And it's pretty cool to be able to see almost a worldwide phenomenon happening of people being like, "Oh, a house seems really crazy, but I have this small thing, like a bobby pin, and maybe I could get there."
 And it's cool to see other people really trying.

 And even if it's like, they're not going for a house, they're going for an Xbox or they're going for whatever, it's amazing to have people realize that it is totally possible and just putting in the hustle and the time and watching other people's journeys.
 And I've gone in and commented on several people and they were like, "Oh my God!"
 But yeah, it's pretty cool to see that too.

 Allanah: Absolutely.
 I think it's really cool just to see what people come up with, like you said, to go from something tiny to something big.
 Also, I've been following Project Sim...